A Survey on Large Language Model Acceleration based on KV Cache Management: System-level Optimization

 The first category focuses on architectural innovations in memory management, led by vLLM with PagedAttention~\cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23}, which adapts OS-inspired paging concepts by partitioning KV caches into fixed-size blocks with non-contiguous storage.
 PagedAttention partitions KV caches into fixed-size blocks that can be stored non-contiguously in physical memory, while vLLM~\cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23} implements a virtual memory-like system that manages these blocks through a sophisticated mapping mechanism.
 This architecture separates logical and physical KV blocks, enabling dynamic memory allocation and flexible block management through block tables that track mapping relationships and fill states.
 This memory management approach enables efficient memory utilization both within and across requests, demonstrating how classical OS memory management principles can be effectively adapted for LLM inference optimization.

-This approach is further enhanced by vTensor~\cite{xu2024vtensorflexiblevirtualtensor}, which introduces a virtual memory abstraction that decouples computation from defragmentation through three key components: the vTensor Scheduler which generates memory management policies based on meta information, the vTensor Operation which translates these policies into CUDA VMM operations, and the vTensor Pool which maintains virtual tensor mappings.
+This approach is further enhanced by vTensor~\cite{xu2024vtensorflexiblevirtualtensor}, which introduces a virtual memory abstraction that decouples computation from defragmentation through three key components: the vTensor Scheduler, which generates memory management policies based on meta information, the vTensor Operation, which translates these policies into CUDA VMM operations, and the vTensor Pool, which maintains virtual tensor mappings.
 VTS processes instructions and creates policies based on memory state tracking, while VTO executes these policies through asynchronous GPU operations.
 VTP completes the cycle by managing virtual tensor storage and updating meta information for subsequent memory operations.

 LeanKV~\cite{zhang2024unifyingkvcachecompression} combines unified paging with heterogeneous quantization and dynamic sparsity mechanisms.
 It implements Hetero-KV quantization to store keys and values at different precisions, complemented by a per-head dynamic sparsity mechanism that adapts memory allocation based on token importance across different attention heads and requests.
 To efficiently execute these strategies, LeanKV~\cite{zhang2024unifyingkvcachecompression} introduces an advanced on-GPU memory management system featuring three key components: unified paging for flexible memory organization, a circular free page list for efficient coordination, and a bidirectional page table for minimal metadata overhead.
+DMS (Dynamic Memory Sparsification)~\cite{2025inferencetimehyperscalingkvcache} is a method for sparsifying KV caches while maintaining better accuracy than training-free sparse attention.

+{eLLM~\cite{xu2025ellmelasticmemorymanagement} is a memory management framework that draws inspiration from the classical memory ballooning technique used in operating systems.
+The key components of eLLM include: a).
+Virtual Tensor Abstraction: This layer decouples the virtual address space of tensors from the physical GPU memory, allowing for the creation of a unified and flexible memory pool; b).
+Elastic Memory Mechanism: This dynamic system adjusts memory allocation by inflating and deflating the memory usage at runtime.
+It leverages the CPU memory as an extensible buffer to facilitate this flexible memory management; c).
+Lightweight Scheduling Strategy: eLLM employs SLO-aware policies within this scheduling component to optimize memory utilization and effectively balance performance trade-offs while adhering to strict SLO constraints.} {Apt-Serve~\cite{Gao_2025} features a new hybrid cache scheme that combines KV cache with a memory-efficient hidden cache for reusable input hidden state vectors, allowing large batch sizes and improving request concurrency.}